vEnhance/1802/src/gcd.typ

 The physical interpretation is the same too, just in 2D bodies of water.

 #todo[example of 2D divergence]

-== [TEXT] Where do all these formulas come from anyway?

-We talked about the gradient at length.

-Also, it is totally out of the scope of 18.02 to explain why any of these definitions match their physical meaning.
-Many have tried, and many have failed.

 == [EXER] Exercises